andela/test-simulations-mgmt-repo/README.md

 Read the instructins below, get started, ask questions, and lets build yet another powerful learning mechanism.

 ## Instructions
+##### Embrace co-design...
+- If you are reading this, you are a codesigner of this initiative!
+We need you to evolve this tool and its contents to best suit the needs of Andela Simulations.
+Jump in, make suggestions, ask questions, and lets design towards more impactful learning experiences together!

 ##### How are branches structured?
 - master: the Simulations-approved suite of supercontexts, experiences, and outputs
 - facilitator: each Facilitator sets up a branch of their own, identical to the master
 - facilitator-team: for each team, the Facilitator sets up a branch off of their own branch, with which each Fellow will have their own personal branch for output submission
 - facilitator-team-fellow: this is the branch that an individual Fellow will use to submit outputs and receive feedback on individual outputs.
 Example -- njira-croners-njoroge

 ##### How are folders structured within branches?
 Branch >> Supercontext >> Experience >> Output >> README